5.12. Double Submit Protection¶

 - Example of Output HTML

-JSP used is same as the one created in How to use transaction token check in View (JSP) .Other details are same except change in action from"transactionTokenCheckExample"
+JSP used is same as the one created in How to use transaction token check in View (JSP) .Other details are same except change in action from"transactionTokenCheckExample"to"globalTokenCheckExample".

 Following observations can be made upon verifying the output HTML.